expo/expo/docs/pages/workflow/glossary-of-terms.md

 ### iOS

 The operating system used on iPhone, iPad, and Apple TV.
-Expo currently runs on iOS for iPhone and iPad.
+[Expo Go](#expo-go) currently runs on iOS for iPhone and iPad.

+### Android

+The mobile operating system sponsored by Google for use with "Android" devices.

 ### Linking